 A dynamic left winger from the Democratic Republic of Congo who became a cult hero in the Netherlands and England with his flair and powerful shot.

-Kiki Musampa's career was a European tour of technical flair and memorable moments.
-Born in Kinshasa, he moved to the Netherlands as a child and came through the famed Ajax academy.
-While he never became a regular starter at the Amsterdam giant, his subsequent moves defined him.
-At Bordeaux, he won a French league title, but it was his loan spell at Manchester City during the 2004-05 season that cemented his place in football lore.
-His energetic displays, crucial goals—including a famous winner against Manchester United—and celebratory backflips made him an instant favorite at Maine Road.
-A versatile attacker, Musampa's journey through the top flights of the Netherlands, France, England, and Turkey showcased the life of a gifted journeyman who could electrify a stadium on his day.
+Kiki Musampa scored a famous winner against Manchester United during his 2004-05 loan spell at Manchester City.
+Born in Kinshasa, he moved to the Netherlands as a child and came through the Ajax academy.
+At Bordeaux, he won a French league title.
+His energetic displays, crucial goals, and celebratory backflips made him an instant favorite at Maine Road.
+The versatile attacker played top flights in the Netherlands, France, England, and Turkey, showcasing a gifted journeyman who could electrify a stadium on his day.

 1965–1980